The Best Electric Kettles of 2026

 In our tests, we started with 1 liter of cold tap water measuring 60°F and set the kettles to boil (212°F).
 The OXO Brew clocked in with the fastest time of 3 minutes, 53 seconds.
 The Fellow Corvo was the slowest at 7 minutes, 42 seconds.

-Why You Should Use a Gooseneck Kettle for Pour-Over Coffee
+Should You Use a Gooseneck Kettle for Pour-Over Coffee?

 When making pour-over coffee, precision pouring is key.
 You need to have control over the rate at which the water pours onto the grounds to guarantee consistency.
 Pouring slowly helps water and gravity work together to extract the best, balanced flavor from your beans.